 Entitled: Discriminating Tastes and the Expansion of the Arts

-New Book Coming 2019: An in-depth look at how democratic values have widened the American arts scene, even as it remains elite and cosmopolitan.
+New Book: An in-depth look at how democratic values have widened the American arts scene, even as it remains elite and cosmopolitan.

 Two centuries ago, wealthy entrepreneurs founded the American cathedrals of culture—museums, theater companies, and symphony orchestras—to mirror European art.
 But today’s American arts scene has widened to embrace multitudes: photography, design, comics, graffiti, jazz, and many other forms of folk, vernacular, and popular culture.
 What led to this dramatic expansion?
 In Entitled, Jennifer Lena shows how organizational transformations in the American art world—amid a shifting political, economic, technological, and social landscape—made such change possible.